-potassium uptake was not significantly influenced among the sub plots at 60, 90 DAS and at harvest, However maximum uptake of potassium (24.4, 23.6 and 24.1) registered with application 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3), it was followed by the treatment S6 (125% RDN + Cycocel 60 ppm at square formation and flowering stage) during the both the years of study and in mean data.
-And the lower potassium uptake (21.8, 19.7 and 20.8), (45.7, 44.5 and 45.2) and grain (29.2, 27.1) straw (40.5,38.1) was recorded with the application of 100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage during both the years of investigation including the mean data.
-NPK uptake in pigeonpea + urdbean might be due to enhanced availability of these nutrients to the plant which raised their content in seed and stalk accompanied by higher total biomass production of pigeonpea.
-Pandey et al (2013) also recorded higher NPK uptake by pigeonpea in pigeonpea+ urdbean intercropping system than pigeonpea + maize and sole pigeonpea.
-Application of 125% RDF significantly enhanced NPK uptake by pigeonpea which decreased significantly with decreasing levels of fertilizer.
-This could be attributed to fact that added fertilizers enhanced the availability of these nutrients to the plant.
-This might has resulted in profuse shoot and root growth and thereby activating greater absorption of these nutrients from the soil.
-Maximum uptake of NPK was recorded in pigeonpea + groundnut intercropping system which was significantly higher than the uptake recorded under pigeonpea + rice and pigeonpea + maize intercropping systems.
-This was mainly due to the production of higher biomass by the system results reported by Singh and Srivastava 2018.
+potassium uptake was not significantly influenced among the sub plots treatments at 60, 90 DAS, and at harvest.
+However, maximum uptake of potassium (24.4, 23.6 and 24.1 kg ha-1) was registered with application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3).
+This was followed by S6 (125% RDN + Cycocel 60 ppm at square formation and flowering stage) during the both years and in mean data.
+The lowest potassium uptake (21.8, 19.7, and 20.8 kg ha-1), (45.7, 44.5, and 45.2 kg ha-1), and by grain (29.2, 27.1 kg ha-1) and straw (40.5,38.1 kg ha-1) was recorded with the application of 100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage during both years and in the mean data.
+Enhanced NPK uptake in intercropped pigeonpea systems ( e.g., pigeonpea + urdbean) might be due to improved nutrient availability, which increases nutrients content in seed and stalk alongside higher total biomass production.
+Pandey et al (2013) also reported greater NPK uptake in pigeonpea + urdbean intercropping systems compared to pigeonpea + maize and sole pigeonpea.
+Application of 125% RDF significantly enhanced NPK uptake in pigeonpea whereas uptake decreased with lower fertilizer levels.
+This could be attributed to the increased nutrient availability from added fertilizers resulting in vigorous shoot and root growth and greater nutrient absorption from the soil.
+Similarly, maximum NPK uptake occurred in pigeonpea + groundnut intercropping systems which was significantly higher than in pigeonpea + rice and pigeonpea + maize systems, primarily due to higher biomas production(Singh and Srivastava 2018).

 Table 1.
 Nitrogen uptake (kg ha-1) of pigeonpea in high density cotton in pigeonpea-based intercropping system at 60, 90 DAS and at harvest as influenced by growth regulators and nitrogen management